neo4j/neo4j-javascript-driver/packages/core/README.md

 First it is needed to install the mono-repo dependencies by running `npm ci` in the root of the repository.
 Then:

-* Build all could be performed with
+* Building the whole repository can be performed with

 ```
 npm run build
 ```
-* Build only the Core could be performed with
+* Building only the Core can be performed with
-Builind only Core:

 ```
 npm run build -- --scope=neo4j-driver-core